SmogDr/edar_coursebook/docs/02-rprog1.md

 ```

 <div class="rmdnote">
-<p>We’ve talked here about loading packages using the <code>library</code> function to access their functions.
-However, this is not the only way to access the package’s functions.
-The syntax <code>[package name]::[function name]</code> (e.g., <code>phonenumber::letterToNumber(fedex)</code>) will allow you to use a function from a package you have installed on your computer, even if its package has not been loaded in the current R session.
+<p>We’ve talked here about loading packages using the <code>library()</code> function to access their functions.
+This is not the only way to access the package’s functions.
+The syntax <code>[package name]::[function name]</code> will allow you to use a function from a package you have installed on your computer, even if its package has not been loaded in the current R session.
 Typically, this syntax is not used much in data analysis scripts, in part because it makes the code much longer.
-However, you will occassionally see it used to distinguish between two functions from different packages that have the same name, as this format makes the desired function unambiguous.
+You will occasionally see it in learning contexts to build familiarity with the package::function connection and in which package a function exists.
+It is also used to distinguish between two functions from different packages that have the same name, as this format makes the desired function unambiguous.
 One example where this syntax often is needed is when both <code>plyr</code> and <code>dplyr</code> packages are loaded in an R session, since these share functions with the same name.</p>
 </div>

 Packages typically include some documentation to help users.
 These include:

-- **Package vignettes**: Longer, tutorial-style documents that walk the user
-through the basics of how to use the package and often give some helpful example
-cases of the package in use.
+- **Package vignettes**: Longer, tutorial-style documents that walk the user through the basics of how to use the package and often give some helpful example cases of the package in use.
-- **Function helpfiles**: Files for each external function (i.e., the package
-maintainer wants it to be used by others) within the package, following an
-established structure.
-These include information about what inputs are required
-and optional for the function, what output will be created, and what options can
-be selected by the user.
-In many cases, these also include examples of using the
+- **Function helpfiles**: Files for each user-facing function within the package, following an established structure.
+These include information about what inputs are required and optional for the function, what output will be created, and what options can be selected by the user.
+In many cases, these also include examples of using the function.
-function.

 To determine which vignettes are available for a package, you can use the
-`vignette` function, with the package's name specified for the `package` option:
+`vignette()` function, with the package's name specified for the `package`
+option:

 ```r